Feb 03, 2022 | 3

 020322_blog

-Emotional intelligence is a complex subject that takes time to fully understand.
-TTI SI’s EQ assessment breaks down EQ into 5 factors.
+Emotional intelligence is a complex subject that takes time to understand fully.
+TTI’s EQ assessment breaks down EQ into five pillars.
 Let’s explore the first dimension in depth!

 What is EQ?